 N88: Reference point between SMF and EASDF.

+Nxx: Reference point between two NSACFs within the same PLMN.

 NOTE 9: The reference points from N90 up to and including N95 are reserved for allocation and definition in TS 23.503 [45].